oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Added some text to the Abstract and Introduction to be more inclusive of JWS with JSON
    * Added some security considerations text about the scope of the Key Binding JWT
    * Aligned examples structure and used the term input claim set
+   * Replaced the general SD-JWT VC example with one based on Person Identification Data (PID) from the European Digital Identity Wallet Architecture and Reference Framework

    -04